yellow-footed-honeyguide/yellow-footed-honeyguide/README.md

 ## About Me

-I craft command-line tools for Unix enthusiasts and power users, pushing the boundaries of command-line efficiency.
+I craft CLI utilities for Unix enthusiasts and power users, pushing the boundaries of command-line efficiency.

 ## 🛠️ Utilities